 "My volunteer is a very important part of my life and a tremendous help.
 It is hard to quantify how significant he is and I can't imagine what my life would be like without him." - Shanti client

-For 42 years, Shanti peer support volunteers have been providing emotional and practical support to underserved San Francisco residents battling life-threatening illnesses.
+For 44 years, Shanti peer support volunteers have been providing emotional and practical support to people living with life-threatening illness, as well as LGBT isolated seniors and adults with disabilities, much like you would support a friend or family member in need.
 If you would like to tangibly enhance the life of someone who needs it the most, we encourage you to contact us and learn more about this truly unique opportunity.

 As a peer support volunteer, you will:

 --Go through the internationally-recognized Shanti Model of Peer Support training